mbea1/yocto-pi/README.md

 # yocto-pi

-Yocto layers for a RaspberryPi image
+Yocto layers for a RaspberryPi image.